-One aspect that is fundamental to the way FHIR works is to search a set of resources.
-Search operations search through an existing set of resources by a set of search criteria supplied as parameters to the search.
-This page documents the FHIR search framework, starting with the simple cases, and working through to the full complexity.
-Implementations need only implement the amount of complexity that they require.
+The searching of resources is fundamental to the mechanics of FHIR .
+Search operations traverse through an existing set of resources by parameters supplied to the operation.
+The text below provides the FHIR search framework, starting with simple cases moving to the more complex.
+Implementers need only implement the amount of complexity that they require for their implementations.

 Summary Table